christianstenbro/eSYMb_similarity_git/README.md

     `pip install -r requirements.txt´

+Run the project from with:

-Test the project with `otree devserver´
+    `otree devserver´